Understanding the Difference between Cash-Out Mortgage Refinancing and Home Equity Loans

 To put it simply, mortgage refinancing replaces your current home loan with a new one.
-It can mean better terms and lower rates for your mortgage, and can also offer the chance to take money out of your home.
+It can mean better terms and lower rates for your mortgage, and can also offer the chance to take money out of your home or change your mortgage type.
 This is called “cash-out” refinancing, and it is a great option if you are looking for a quick way to get a cash payout without selling your home.

 Pro-Tip: There are many factors that will determine what you can achieve by refinancing.
 Before you speak with a mortgage professional about your options, be prepared to share information about your monthly payment, interest rate, home’s current value, and remaining balance on your loan.

 A home equity loan is a means of borrowing a lump sum using the equity you’ve paid into your home.
 The amount you can borrow will depend on your equity, meaning your home's current value minus what you still owe.
 How much you can borrow, and the terms of the loan will depend on things like your credit score, current interest rates, and the health of the housing market.
 Home equity loans are a great way to get cash for things like debt consolidation, paying for a child’s education, or even investing in your home.

 If you are interested in taking cash out of your home, here are some things to consider as you weigh your options:

 What You’ll Be Responsible for Repaying

 If monthly expenses are a concern, there are a couple of things to note.
 Mortgage refinancing simply replaces your existing home loan with a new one.
 If you take out a home equity loan, however, you will be creating a new loan that must be paid in addition to your current mortgage.

 Pro-Tip: Remember, taking on a new monthly expense for home equity loan does not necessarily mean you’ll be paying more each month.
 Many people use home equity loans to consolidate other debts and end up enjoying a single, lower monthly payment.